Mass function and bias of dark matter halos for non-Gaussian initial conditions

-\abstract {} {We revisit the derivation of the mass function and the bias of dark matter halos for non-Gaussian initial conditions.} {We use a steepest-descent approach to point out that exact results can be obtained for the large-mass tail of the halo mass function and the two-point correlation of massive halos.
-Focusing on primordial non-Gaussianity of the local type, we check that these results agree with numerical simulations.} {The high-mass cutoff of the halo mass function is of the same form as the one obtained from the Press-Schechter formalism, but with a linear threshold $\delta_L$ that depends on the definition of the halo (i.e. $\delta_L\simeq 1.59$ for a nonlinear density contrast of $200$).
-We show that a simple formula, that obeys this large-mass asymptotic and uses the fit obtained for Gaussian initial conditions, matches numerical simulations while keeping the mass function normalized to unity.
-Next, deriving the real-space halo two-point correlation, in the spirit of Kaiser (1984), and taking a Fourier transform, we obtain a good agreement with simulations for the correction to the halo bias, $\Delta b_M(k,\fNL)$, due to primordial non-Gaussianity, without any free parameter.
-The nonlinear real-space expression can be useful to check that the ``linearized'' bias is a valid approximation.
+\abstract {} {We revisit the derivation of the mass function and the bias of dark matter halos for non-Gaussian initial conditions.} {We use a steepest-descent approach to point out that exact results can be obtained for the high-mass tail of the halo mass function and the two-point correlation of massive halos.
+Focusing on primordial non-Gaussianity of the local type, we check that these results agree with numerical simulations.} {The high-mass cutoff of the halo mass function takes the same form as the one obtained from the Press-Schechter formalism, but with a linear threshold $\delta_L$ that depends on the definition of the halo (i.e. $\delta_L\simeq 1.59$ for a nonlinear density contrast of $200$).
+We show that a simple formula, which obeys this high-mass asymptotic and uses the fit obtained for Gaussian initial conditions, matches numerical simulations while keeping the mass function normalized to unity.
+Next, by deriving the real-space halo two-point correlation in the spirit of Kaiser (1984) and taking a Fourier transform, we obtain good agreement with simulations for the correction to the halo bias, $\Delta b_M(k,\fNL)$, due to primordial non-Gaussianity.
+Therefore, neither the halo mass function nor the bias require an ad-hoc parameter $q$ (such as $\delta_c\rightarrow \delta_c \sqrt{q}$), provided one uses the correct linear threshold $\delta_L$ and pays attention to halo displacements.
+The nonlinear real-space expression can be useful for checking that the ``linearized'' bias is a valid approximation.
 Moreover, it clearly shows how the baryon acoustic oscillation at $\sim 100 h^{-1}$Mpc is amplified by the bias of massive halos and modified by primordial non-Gaussianity.
-At smaller scales, $30 <x< 90 h^{-1}$Mpc, the correction to the real-space bias roughly scales as $\fNL \, b_M(\fNL=0) \, x^2$.} {}
+On smaller scales, $30 <x< 90 h^{-1}$Mpc, the correction to the real-space bias roughly scales as $\fNL \, b_M(\fNL=0) \, x^2$.
+The low-$k$ behavior of the halo bias does not imply a divergent real-space correlation, so that one does not need to introduce counterterms that depend on the survey size.} {}

 \keywords{gravitation; cosmology: theory -- large-scale structure of Universe}